IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/faruk-ates.md

 ## What was the most challenging project you ever faced and why?

-Rewriting the entire set of front-end HTML for the Apple Online Store by myself.
-It was my first project after I joined Apple, and they were transitioning away from a table-based design and towards a modern, semantic front-end styled with CSS.
+Rewriting the entire set of frontend HTML for the Apple Online Store by myself.
+It was my first project after I joined Apple, and they were transitioning away from a table-based design and towards a modern, semantic frontend styled with CSS.
 It was incredibly daunting, but also super exciting and fun.
 I tested it all out in over 40 different browsers and versions at the time.

 ## Can you describe your workflow when you create HTML, CSS and JavaScript from scratch?

-Nowadays I do more design work than front-end, so when I do write HTML, CSS and (rarely) JavaScript I generally do so in [Codepen.io](http://codepen.io/) as a prototype or illustration of some interactions, like responsive reflows.
+Nowadays I do more design work than frontend, so when I do write HTML, CSS and (rarely) JavaScript I generally do so in [Codepen.io](http://codepen.io/) as a prototype or illustration of some interactions, like responsive reflows.

 ## What excites you most these days?